Guide to Color 3D Printers

 Hydrographics, also known as hydroprinting, water printing, or water transfer printing, is a common method for applying printed designs to three-dimensional surfaces.
 The process uses an inkjet printer to print an image on a polyvinyl alcohol film.
 The film gets submerged in water and receives an activator chemical spray.
 The color film then stretches over and adheres to the object as it’s slowly dipped through the floating film.

-Read more about full color patterns to 3D prints with computational hydrographics.
+If you're interested in this process, read our guide about full color patterns to 3D prints with computational hydrographics.

 Color 3D Printing Processes